wp-plugins/wordpress-shortcode-library/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.4 =
+* Added a new shortcode: [SITENAME].
+This will output your WordPress site name in a SPAN with ID "brandedSiteName".

 = 1.3 =
 * Restructured the code to be slightly cleaner so as to more easily as new shortcodes later